TransferMate wins top prize at Deloitte Financial Services Innovation Awards

 Other winners

-Fexco CEO Denis McCarthy was also recognised as the winner in the leadership category, which celebrated the role McCarthy has played in driving Fexco’s diversification into new product areas and investment in innovation that has proven key to the evolution of the company into a global fintech business.
+Fexco CEO Denis McCarthy was recognised as the winner in the leadership category, celebrating the role he has played in driving Fexco’s diversification into new product areas and investment in innovation, which Deloitte said has proven key to the evolution of the company into a global fintech business.

 Dalton said: “Denis’s relentless focus on continuous improvement and the determination he has shown when pursuing efforts to innovate is inspiring to all of us – he is an outstanding leader, innovator and influencer in the financial services industry.”